 Hand Tracking (Plus & Pro)

 For Hand Tracking in Humanoid Control Plus and Pro, make sure the installed OVR Utilities Plugin is at least version 1.44.0.
 This can be ensured by installing the Oculus Integration package in the project and upgrading to the latest plugin version.
-It is expected that future versions of Unity has version 1.44.0 or higher already builtin, so that importing the Oculus Integration Package is no longer necessary.
+It is expected that future versions of Unity have version 1.44.0 or higher already built in, so that importing the Oculus Integration Package is no longer necessary.

 You can enable hand tracking in the Humanoid Control component: